Jump to navigation

 Before completing an adult adoption, check with the agencies and/or organizations that provide benefits and ensure that the benefits will not be impacted.

-Independent Status for Financial Aid- Adult adoption will not affect a student’s eligibility for independent status if they were in foster care at any point after their 13th birthday.
-Independent Status allows the student’s financial aid to be calculated without regard to the parent’s income
+Independent Status for Financial Aid: Adult adoption will not affect a student’s eligibility for independent status if they were in foster care at any point after their 13th birthday.
+Independent Status allows the student’s financial aid to be calculated without regard to parental income.

 Overall, an adult adoption can be a quick process and can often be completed within 90 days.
 Adult adoption requires the consent of the adult wishing to be adopted as well as the individual, or individuals, wishing to adopt.
 Once everyone has discussed the level of commitment involved and is in agreement with moving forward, they should review the instructions and forms for adult adoption located at the Colorado Judicial Branch website.
 Completed forms must be filed with the local court that hears juvenile matters.
 When the forms have been properly filed with all parties in agreement a judicial officer, usually a judge, will decide whether or not to grant the adoption.